Presidential immunity in the United States

 Presidential immunity is the concept that sitting presidents of the United States have civil or criminal immunity for their official acts.
 (Note: Civil and criminal proceedings against a president are distinct from impeachment or removal from office, which are a purely political matter.)
 Neither civil nor criminal immunity is explicitly granted in the Constitution or any federal statute.
 However, the Supreme Court of the United States ruled in Trump v.
-United States (2024) that all presidents have absolute criminal immunity for official acts under core constitutional powers, presumptive immunity for other official acts, and no immunity for unofficial acts.
-The court made this decision after former President Trump claimed absolute immunity from being investigated for any crimes committed while in office.
+United States (2024) that all presidents have absolute criminal immunity for official acts under core constitutional powers, presumptive immunity for other official acts.
+The court held that there is no immunity for unofficial acts.
+The court made this decision after former President Trump claimed immunity from prosecution for actions performed within the perimeter of his responsibilities as president.

 Previously, the Supreme Court had found in Nixon v.
 Fitzgerald (1982) that the president has absolute immunity from civil damages actions regarding conduct within the "outer perimeter" of their duties.
 However, in Clinton v.
 Jones (1997), the court ruled against temporary immunity for sitting presidents from suits arising from pre-presidency conduct.
 Some scholars suggested an immunity from arrest and criminal prosecution as well, a view which became the practice of the Department of Justice under a pair of memoranda (1973 and 2000) from the Office of Legal Counsel.
 Presidents Richard Nixon, Bill Clinton, and Donald Trump were criminally investigated while in office, but none were prosecuted while still in office.
 (Note: Trump was arrested four times in 2023, two years after leaving office.)